yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: 'Use Tax Dates' will be ignored when returning any of the cost basis options!

-- Securities Capital Gains: This option only appears when return capital gains is selected.
+- Securities Capital Gains: This option only appears when 'capital gains' is selected.

 - INC/EXP Date Range: Income/Expense Categories need a date range to provide a balance.